Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

 >The current performance of the Garbled Circuit evaluation makes it challenging to read the validation screen.
 As a result, you can either enter two digits to initiate verification or try to guess the correct code as a mental exercise ;-)

-It is important to note that the wallet app is still under development and there are a few technical issues that need to be addressed, particularly between the low-level layers in Rust and C++, and in connecting the renderer with the Kotlin/Swift UI layer.
+It is important to note that the wallet app is under development and there are still a few technical issues that need to be addressed, particularly between the low-level layers in Rust and C++, and in connecting the renderer with the Kotlin/Swift UI layer.

-To demonstrate the execution of the validation screen based on the Garbled Circuits package evaluation, we have implemented a shortcut.
-However, please keep in mind that this is temporary and some of the code may not be used in the final version.
+To demonstrate the execution of the validation screen based on the Garbled Circuits evaluation, we have implemented a shortcut.
+However, please keep in mind that this is temporary and some of the code will not be used in the final version.

 At this time, the inputted amount and the transaction beneficiary are not displayed in the message.
-Despite this, the transaction validation screen is fully functional.
+Despite this, the transaction validation screen is functional.

 In the future, we plan to implement a trusted beneficiary feature.
 This will allow users to create a trusted beneficiary contact and register their public address in the blockchain through a secure operation message validation.
 This will prevent attackers from substituting the contact name with their own public key, making the wallet both user-friendly and safer.